-- milk cysts (sacs filled with milk that can occur during breast-feeding)
+- milk cysts, referring to sacs filled with milk that can occur during breast-feeding

-- fibrocystic breasts (breast tissue that feels lumpy in texture and is sometimes accompanied by pain)
+- fibrocystic breasts, a condition in which breast tissue feels lumpy in texture and is sometimes accompanied by pain

-- fibroadenoma (non-cancerous, rubbery lumps that move easily within the breast tissue and rarely become cancerous)
+- fibroadenoma, meaning noncancerous rubbery lumps that move easily within the breast tissue and rarely become cancerous

-- intraductal papilloma (small, non-cancerous tumor in a milk duct)
+- intraductal papilloma, referring to a small, non-cancerous tumor in a milk duct

 - breast cancer